 The environment inside any enclosed underground infrastructure be it a tunnel or underground parking lot, is very different from an ambient environment.
 In an enclosed space, the free flow of fresh air is absent.
 As a result, the air inside them is almost stagnant.
 Air pollutants emitted due to vehicular activities are not diluted by fresh ambient air.
 As they have nowhere to escape, they accumulate in the tunnel or underground facilities over the period of time.
 Such accumulation of harmful air pollutants causes many problems, including health complications and increased road-accident hazards.

-An environment where inside polluted air is not exchanged with fresh air causes serious health issues.
+An environment with no exchange of indoor air with fresh air causes serious health issues.
 Exposure to pollution is unusually high in such a condition.
 Even if we are in our vehicles while passing through a tunnel, our exposure to pollutants is significantly high if tunnels are poorly ventilated.
-Such hazards are especially serious for parking lots, because unlike tunnels, people spend a considerable amount of time outside their vehicles.
+Such hazards are especially serious for parking lots because unlike tunnels, people spend a considerable amount of time outside their vehicles.
 However, exposure risk is disproportionately high to workers employed to work in parking lots and tunnels.

 Another very serious issue of poor ventilation of polluted air is road-traffic accidents.
 Sometimes during high vehicular traffic, pollutants trapped inside tunnels may also cause visibility issues.
 That increases accident hazards.
-Serious accidents might lead to hours of traffic jams and temporary tunnel closures.
-As a result, lots of time, fuel and other resources get wasted.
+Serious accidents might lead to hours of traffic jams and temporary tunnel closures resulting in a waste of time, fuel and other resources.

 SOLUTION – AIR POLLUTION MONITORING

 The fundamental reason for all these problems mentioned above is the lack of ventilation in enclosed and underground infrastructure.
-If adequate and efficient ventilation is provided, these problems can be easily solved.
+Adequate and efficient ventilation can solve these problems easily.
 There are many ways of providing ventilation in tunnels and parking lots.
 Some techniques and designs facilitate natural ventilation, while many mechanical options are also available to aid natural ventilation.
-Majority of modern ventilation systems work on a mix of both of them (hybrid systems), which is partially natural ventilation and on top of that mechanically aided ventilation.
+The majority of modern ventilation systems work on a mix of both of them (hybrid systems), which is partially natural ventilation and on top of that mechanically aided ventilation.
 Such systems save operation costs when they operate efficiently.

 But for these systems to work efficiently, we must have a clear idea about the concentration of air pollutants present in the tunnel or parking lot.
 This is where air pollution monitoring of tunnels and parking lots comes into picture.
 A clear understanding of the presence of air pollutants, its extent, concentration and trend helps in fine tuning and optimizing our ventilation systems.